Skip to main content

 Group Sequential Testing

-While adding more checkpoints will slightly reduce statistical power compared to fixed-horizon testing, overall it greatly speeds up decision-making, as significance is commonly reached before the full sample is collected.
+While adding more interim analysis will slightly reduce statistical power compared to fixed-horizon testing, overall it greatly speeds up decision-making, as significance is commonly reached before the full sample is collected.
 This efficiency gained from using Group Sequential Testing is making a real difference to ABsmartly customers, to the pace at which decisions can be made.

 info